The White Balloon

-The White Balloon (بادکنک سفيد, Badkonake sefid) is a 1995 Iranian film directed by Jafar Panahi, in his feature film directorial debut, with a screenplay by Abbas Kiarostami.
+The White Balloon (بادکنک سفيد, Badkonake sefid) is a 1995 Iranian drama film directed by Jafar Panahi, in his feature film directorial debut, with a screenplay by Abbas Kiarostami.
 The film received many strong critical reviews and won numerous awards in the international film fairs around the world including the Prix de la Camera d'Or at the 1995 Cannes Film Festival.
 The Guardian has listed this film as one of the 50 best family films of all time.
 The film is on the BFI list of the 50 films you should see by the age of 14.

 The film was selected as the Iranian entry for the Best Foreign Language Film at the 68th Academy Awards, but was not accepted as a nominee.
 Iran unsuccessfully tried to withdraw the film from contention but the academy refused to accept the withdrawal.

 Plot

 It is the eve of the Iranian New Year.
 The film opens in a Tehran market where seven-year-old Razieh (Aida Mohammadkhani) and her mother are shopping.
 Razieh sees a goldfish in a shop and begins to nag her hurrying mother to buy it for the festivities instead of the skinny ones in her family's pond at home.
 Almost all of the film's major characters are briefly seen in this market scene, though they are not introduced to the viewer until later.
 On their way home, mother and daughter pass a courtyard where a crowd of men has gathered to watch two snake charmers.
 Razieh wants to see what is happening but her mother pulls her daughter away, telling her that it is not good for her to watch these things.

 Back home, Razieh is upset about her mother's refusal to let her buy a new goldfish, and continues to nag her mother.
 Her older brother Ali (Mohsen Kalifi) returns from a shopping errand for their father.
 He complains that he asked Ali to buy shampoo, not soap, then throws the soap at him.
 Ali sets off to buy the shampoo and when he returns Razieh asks him to help in changing her mother's mind about the goldfish, bribing him with a balloon.
 Ali thinks that the 100 tomans cost for the goldfish is a waste of money but helps Razieh in petitioning their mother nonetheless.
 Her mother gives her the family's last 500-toman banknote and asks her to bring back the change.
 Razieh sets off with an empty glass jar to the fish shop a few blocks away.